richardtheshannon/vox-red-new/_TEMP/PROMPTS.md

 Ask me any questions you may have, strictly one question at a time before we get started.

-# Lets get ready to push to railway, please run: npm run db:validate | Expected output: Should show "No pending migrations" or analyze the latest migration, if there is a pending migration - add it to the JSON so it will execute when we deploy.
+# Lets get ready to push to railway, please run: npm run db:validate | Expected output: Should show "No pending migrations" or analyze the latest migration, if there is a pending migration - add it to the JSON so it will run on Railway deployment.
 Then run: npx tsc --noEmit | Final TypeScript Check

 # git add .&& git commit -m "general quick commit" && git push origin master